Pankaj-long/my-first-repo/README.md

-This is a demo for git &mp; github
+This is a demo for git &mp; github.